Almazatun/modal-react/README.md

-# How to create custom modal in react?
+# How to create custom modal in React?
-🖥Example to create custome modal use React library
+🖥Simple example of a modal written in React.